JonnoKiwi/initiative-tree/README.md

 #### State Shape
 `./app/state/Models.ts`

+This is where the shape of the models are kept.

+### Navigation
+'./app.navigation'

-This is where your app's models will live and change state.
+This is where the app's screens, headers, and drawer are united.
+Navigations among screens are done here.

-**navigation**
-This is where your `react-navigation` navigators will live.

 **screens**
 This is where your screen components will live.
 A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
 Each screen will have a directory containing the `.tsx` file, along with any assets or other helper files.